-SUMMARY:

-September 20, 2017
+DATE: September 20, 2017

-RY: OIG conducted an audit to determine whether the City is in compliance with the Language Access Ordinance, MCC Chapter 2-40 (Ordinance), which requires City departments to create and implement plans to provide persons with limited English proficiency meaningful access to vital documents and services.
+SUMMARY: OIG conducted an audit to determine whether the City is in compliance with the Language Access Ordinance, MCC Chapter 2-40, which requires City departments to create and implement plans to provide persons with limited English proficiency meaningful access to vital documents and services.
 The Mayor's Office of New Americans (ONA) assists departments in their efforts to comply with the Ordinance.
 OIG determined that the City was not in compliance with the requirements of the Ordinance, in part because ONA had focused its compliance efforts on only seven departments, and also because the implementation activities of these departments were lacking essential features stipulated by the Ordinance.

 OIG recommended that the City take steps to clarify the applicability of the Ordinance to City departments and inform and provide guidance to them as such, define the enforcement role of ONA or another agency, and evaluate and publicly report on departmental performance per the Ordinance.
-ONA agreed with OIG's findings and resolved to begin holding quarterly meetings with the departments that have begun implementation, as well as expand the requirements of the Ordinance to a second tier of departments.
+ONA agreed with OIG's findings and resolved to begin holding quarterly meetings with the departments that have begun implementation, as well as to expand its interpretation of the Ordinance to require the compliance of additional departments.